flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 By doing this, `config-db` enables you to view and search the change history of your configuration across multiple dimensions (node, zone, environment, application, technology, etc).
 As well as compare and view the differences between configurations across environments.

-In this guide, we will illustrate how to set up `config-db` and configure it to scrape configuration from a Git repository, in line with the GitOps philosophy.
+In this guide, you'll see how to set up `config-db` and configure it to scrape configuration from a Git repository, in line with the GitOps philosophy.

-The scraped configuration will be branch and environment aware, enabling us to see the differences between those dimensions.
+The scraped configuration will be branch and environment aware, enabling you to see the differences between those dimensions.

-Additionally - we will illustrate how `config-db` can keep track of configuration changes should we modify the configuration in our Git repository.
+Additionally - you'll see how `config-db` can keep track of configuration changes should there be any modifications to the configuration in your Git repository.

 ## Installation

 ### Database Configuration

 `config-db` needs a backing PostgreSQL database to run its migrations against.

-We will use the PostgreSQL command line utility `createdb` to create our database.
+You'll use the PostgreSQL command line utility `createdb` to create our database.

 Run the following command in your terminal: